HinaChoudhry/Mario-Memory-Match/README.md

 - I want the cards to shuffle on each new turn so I get a new set of cards per game.
 - I want attractive colours and layout of the website to engage me.
 - I want a game that can appeal to all ages.
-- I want to be able to turn music off and on to my liking.
+- I want to be able to turn background music on and off to my liking, rather than having it play automatically.

 ### Wireframes